 The following tactical analysis is from Zach Wu, who’s not a Sailors fan, but we just thought it would be good for someone without rose-tinted glasses to analyse the tactics of our games.
 We hope to make this a regular column so that we can better appreciate what is going on in our games from a tactical perspective.

-It seemed like a foregone conclusion.
+It may have seemed like a foregone conclusion.
 But no, the Young Lions ran their hearts out against the recently-deposed champions to hold them to an impressive score-draw.

 The Sailors put out a very attacking lineup – seemingly because of their need for goals.
 Having drawn against Balestier Khalsa, if both LCS and Balestier were to have identical results against Albirex, qualification out of the group would then be down to goal difference.